 The Centers for Disease Control report that one in three American adults don’t get enough sleep.

 - The recommended amount of sleep for most adults is seven to nine hours every night: most American adults sleep less than seven hours.
+This leads to many dangerous behaviors, including drowsy driving.

 Take Care of Your Mental Wellness: